 adjusted gross income (AGI): the income amount on which an individual’s federal income tax is figured.
 AGI is calculated by making adjustments to gross, or total, income from taxable sources minus certain deductions.

-adviser: a financial professional who helps investors meet their financial needs and objectives through investments, tax planning, asset allocation, risk management, retirement planning and estate planning.
+advisor: a financial professional who helps investors meet their financial needs and objectives through investments, tax planning, asset allocation, risk management, retirement planning and estate planning.
 See also financial professional.
 Also, an organization employed by a mutual fund to manage assets or provide investment advice.
 See investment adviser.

 affiliate: generally, an “affiliate” of an issuer is a person (or company) that, directly or indirectly, controls or is controlled by, or is under common control with such issuer.
 Under the Investment Company Act of 1940, an affiliation can arise when a mutual fund owns more than five percent of the outstanding voting securities of a particular issuer.